telerik/xaml-docs/styling-and-appearance/how-to/styling-apperance-themes-runtime.md

 In this help article we'll go through a quick example to demonstrate the approach.

-1. Add the required assemblies from the Binaries.NoXaml folder located in the Telerik UI installation folder.
+1. Add the required assemblies from the **Binaries.NoXaml** folder located in the installation folder of the controls.
 You must also include the theme assemblies.
 	![Dynamic Switch Themes dlls](images/DynamicSwitchThemes_dlls.png)

-2. Add the needed resource dictionaries for the default theme in App.xaml.
+2. Add the needed resource dictionaries for the default theme in **App.xaml**.

 	#### __[XAML] Example 2: Merging ResourceDictionaries in XAML__
 	{{region styling-apperance-themes-runtime_1}}